memcached/memcached.github.io/content/troubleshooting/timeouts.md

 Is the machine overloaded?
 0% CPU idle with a load of 400 and memcached probably isn't getting enough CPU time.
 You can try `nice` or `renice`, or just run less on the machine.
-If you're severely overloaded on CPU, you might notice the mc_conn_tester below reporting very high wait times for `set` commands.
+If you're severely overloaded on CPU, you might notice the "mc_conn_tester" below reporting very high wait times for `set` commands.

-Is the memcached server 32bit?
-32bit hosts have less memory available to the kernel for TCP sockets and friends.
-We've observed some odd behavior under large numbers of open sockets and high load with 32bit systems.
-Strongly consider going 64bit, as it may help some hard to trace problems go away, including segfaults due to the 2/4g memory limit.

 ### Next, mc_conn_tester.pl

-Fetch this:
+Download this perl script:

 https://www.memcached.org/files/mc_conn_tester.pl